syl20bnr/spacemacs/contrib/auto-completion/README.md

 - [company][]
 - [auto-complete][]

-**Notes***
+**Notes**
-- `company` is the most supported and preferred front-end in Spacemacs.
+- `company` is the preferred front-end in Spacemacs.
-- For a given language, Spacemacs supports one and only one front-end.
+- For a given language, Spacemacs supports one and only one front-end (hopefully the best).

 ## Install